 The ultimate success of winning the league always eluded the club but often finished in the top half of the league.
 The highest position was 2nd in season 1982-83 when it came down to the last game of the season.
 The club has also finished 3rd on a few occasions including season 2005-06.
 All that changed in 2007 when the club won the Copa de Liga followed Apertura Champions in 2015, 2016 & 2020.

 So who do FC Británico de Madrid play against?
 We play against amateur clubs based in the Madrid area.
 The club also plays friendly matches, entertain visiting teams from England and from time to time tour parts of Spain.
 Such places have included Segovia, Toledo, Bilbao, Barcelona, Sevilla, Montilla and perhaps the highlight was the visit to ‘The Rock’ to play against Gibraltar, then temporarily managed by ex- England international Peter Barnes to help them prepare for the Inter-Island European Nations Tournament.

 We currently have 3 teams regularly playing 11 aside, 7 aside & 5 aside football on the weekends.
-The 11 aside team play on Saturday mornings in the Liga Bunwer and the Fútbol Sala team (5 aside) team playing in the IFL Madrid Sala League.
+The 11 aside team play on Sundays in the RFF Madrid League, the Fútbol Sala team (5 aside) team play in the IFL Madrid Sala League and the 7s team play in the Madrid Municipal League.
 We also have a vets team which plays from time to time.